 International Student Affair (BIS) does not regard the academic fit in your study programme, for this you need to consult your academic advisor and/or international office of your faculty.
 Also, it is your own responsibility to check whether your wishes for the exchange fall within the set opportunities of the exchange as can be found on the digital world map.

-Applicants with the highest scores (total amount of points from the Selection Committee) will be granted a spot as exchange student, depending on the number of available slots that the partner university has allocated to the UvA.
+- Applicants with the highest scores (total amount of points from the Selection Committee) will be granted a spot as exchange student, depending on the number of available slots that the partner university has allocated to the UvA.

 - The chances of being selected vary per destination.
 It all depends upon available spots and the popularity of the universities in question.

 To apply for a Global Exchange Programme, you need to create a personal online application.
 Selection will take place based on this.
-International Student Affairs (BIS) will email the results for round one on 17 December, for round two on 1 February and for round three on 1 July.
+International Student Affairs (BIS) will email the results for round one on 17 December, for round two on 31 January and for round three on 1 July.